CS2401-Fall2021/project-lab-part-1/README.md

    * What KEYs it contains
 3. Have a method unlock(int key), which sets the value representing the locked state to true if the input key matches the key that unlocks the room.
 If successful, it should return true.
 Otherwise, it returns false and does not change the locked state.

+# IF YOU DO NOT COMPLETE PART 1&2 by EOD on TUESDAY, YOU ARE NOT ON TRACK TO FINISH THE LAB.

 ## Part 3: The GAME Class (70 pts total)
 Game.java should have the following methods: